atlassian-archive/dataschool/dataschool/_chapters/learn-sql/extras/additional-practice.md

 ![](/assets/images/Frame (64).png)

+\*note all primary key columns are just ID.
+ArtistId in the artists table is ID

+\**any two word combination column name is separated by an underscore FirstName is first_name

 Feel free to explore the data by using SELECT * FROM \[table name\] in the SQL editor below:

 <sqlbox></sqlbox>